microsoft/azure-health-data-services-workshop/resources/docs/Postman_FHIR-Proxy_README.md

 <img src="./images/Screenshot_2022-02-16_105208_edit2.png" height="328">

 ## Step 5 - Get an access token from AAD
-In order to connect to FHIR service, you will need to get an access token first.
+In order to connect to FHIR service through FHIR-Proxy, you will need to get an access token first.
 To obtain an access token from AAD via Postman, you can send a ```POST AuthorizeGetToken``` request.
 The ```POST AuthorizeGetToken``` call comes pre-configured as part of the `FHIR CALLS` collection that you imported earlier.

 In Postman, click on **Collections** on the left, select the `FHIR CALLS` collection, and then select `POST AuthorizeGetToken`.
 Press **Send** on the right.